Aim higher. Achieve more.

 Study for Success

-The Foundational Skills Workshop series provides law students an opportunity to learn about the skills required for law school success beyond the critical reasoning skills developed in the classroom.
+This helpful series provides law students an opportunity to learn about the skills required for law school success beyond the critical reasoning skills developed in the classroom.
 Workshops are held throughout the academic year and cover topics such as case briefing, outlining, study habits, preparing for exams, and more.
 All 1L students are encouraged to attend the workshops in order to develop and master these essential law school skills.

 Conquer the Bar